waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

 2. Obtain Goerli Ethers from faucet.
 3. Setting up a hosted node on Goerli Testnet using Infura.

-If you already have an Ethereum account with sufficent ethers on Goerli testnet then you can skip the first two sections.
+If you already have an Ethereum account with sufficient ethers on the Goerli testnet then you can skip the first two sections.
 ## Creating Goerli Ethereum Account and obtaining its private key